CD mastering overview

 Why do I need mastering?

-Well here’s just one classic example of why CD Mastering is so crucial to your music.
+Well here’s just one classic example of why Mastering is so crucial to your music.
 Let’s just say the artist is in the studio and is hearing the mix just the way they like it.
-Clear, bright, full of excitement, but when they leave the studio, the CD sounds dull and lifeless in their home stereo.
+Clear, bright, full of excitement, but when they leave the studio, the mix sounds dull and lifeless in their home stereo.
 It’s most likely that the artist was hearing their mix in a recording studio with very bright and lively monitoring.
 This is where mastering takes over.
 The mastering engineer will make sure that the sound the artist loved in the recording studio, is translated to all playback systems.
 This is achieved because the mastering engineer is able to appraise the mix in a different environment.
 One that is highly accurate and clearly reveals what the mix is lacking.
 It also helps that the mastering engineer has the right tools to bring out the best in the mix.

-What happens to my recording at the mastering stage?
+What happens to my recording

 Equalisation (or tonal adjustment), is the most important process at the mastering stage.